Debunking 8 Common Style Myths

 You can’t wear shorts to the office.

 This isn’t a hard-and-fast rule anymore, especially if your workplace skews more casual than corporate.
-You’ll want to avoid anything too tight (menswear-inspired silhouettes are a good choice) or too short (look for a hem that hits at midthigh—about fingertip-length when your arms are resting at your sides).
+You’ll want to avoid shorts that are too tight (menswear-inspired silhouettes are a good choice) or too short (look for a hem that hits at midthigh—about fingertip-length when your arms are resting at your sides).
 Round out the look with something substantial up top and black, means-business accessories.

 We hope you enjoy the products recommended here.
 Our goal is to suggest only things we love and think you might, as well.
 We also like transparency, so, full disclosure: We may collect a share of sales or other compensation if you purchase through the external links on this page.